Han8931/han8931.github.io/public/20250214_deepseek_inside/index.md

 # Group Relative Policy Optimization

-DeepSeek introduces a reinforcement learning (RL) algorithm called *Group Relative Policy Optimization* (GRPO), which is a simple variant of *Proximal Policy Optimization* (PPO).
-If you have basic understanding of RL and PPO, GRPO is quite straightforward.
-Let's first go over the PPO.
+DeepSeek introduces a reinforcement learning (RL) algorithm called *Group Relative Policy Optimization* (GRPO), a simple variant of *Proximal Policy Optimization* (PPO).
+If you have a basic understanding of RL and PPO, you'll find GRPO quite straightforward.
+Let's first review PPO.

 ## Proximal Policy Optimization

 PPO was proposed to address the instability of the vanilla *policy gradient algorithm* (i.e., REINFORCE algorithm). **The core idea of PPO is to stabilize the policy update process by restricting the amount of update.** The objective function of PPO is given by
 \begin{align*}
 	\theta\_{k+1} = \operatorname{argmax}\_{\theta} \mathbb{E}\_{s,a\sim \pi\_{\theta\_k}} [L(s, a, \theta\_k, \theta)],